 Why Use our Will Writing Services?

 We operate under a self-regulatory regime for Estate Planners & Will Writers.
 We work to a professional charter and hold professional indemnity insurance cover.
 Ensuring that members of the public can use our Will Writing services with confidence.

 Things you may not have known about Wills

-- Latest statistics indicate a quarter of people in the UK die without making a Will.
+- The latest statistics indicate a quarter of people in the UK die without making a Will.
 In other words, they die intestate.

 - If you have young children and no Will in place to nominate your chosen Guardians.
 Your children may not be looked after by the person you want if you die.

 - If you die without a Will you die intestate and the law will decide who gets the proceeds of your estate.

 - Unless written in anticipation of marriage.
 Getting married automatically revokes a previously made Will leaving it invalid.

 Visit our frequently asked questions page for more information and about Wills and Estate Planning.

 You should review your Will every 5 years and after any major change in your life.
 Such as getting married, separated, divorced, having a child, moving house.
 Or if the executor or guardian named in your Will dies.